Review the information and make a plan to register for the next election or update your registration! You've got this!

 What are the qualifications to register to vote in Ohio?

-- You will be at least 18 years old on or before the day of the next general election;
+● You will be at least 18 years old on or before the day of the next GENERAL November election

 You may register to vote in many ways!
-You can register online at the Ohio Secretary of State's website, by mail using a downloadable Ohio Voter Registration Application or in person at your local Board of Elections (Portage County Board of Elections) or library.
+You can register online at the Ohio Secretary of State's website by clicking here, by mail using a downloadable Ohio Voter Registration Application by clicking here or in person at your local Board of Elections (Portage County Board of Elections) or a library.
+The Portage County Board of Elections is located at the County Administration Building, 449 S. Meridian St., Ravenna, OH 44266.
+MAP Click here to go to the Board's website.
+The phone number is 330-297-3511.

 Keeping your voter registration up-to-date

-If you are already registered to vote in Ohio but have moved within Ohio and/or changed your name, you must update your voter registration by submitting a new voter registration form or change of address form for your new residence.
+If you are already registered to vote in Ohio but have moved within Ohio, including changing your location on campus, and/or changed your name, you must update your voter registration by submitting a new voter registration form or change of address form for your new residence.

 How to register without a permanent address